tristangrupp/week-2-digging-into-databases/README.md

       FROM andyepenn.indego_station_status
     ) as _w
   ```
-5. Choose another Layer and add this SQL to it, again making sure to change the username/schema for the table:
+5. Choose another Layer and add this SQL to it, **again making sure to change the username/schema for the table**:
   ```SQL
     SELECT
       the_geom,